Update: ‘On the Ford Maverick Electric,’ ‘On the Ford Maverick Plug in Hybrid, ‘Sales,’ and ‘Ford Maverick Hybrid Price’ sections updated.

 Which pickup rivals the Ford Maverick?

-The chief rival to the Ford Maverick will be the Hyundai Santa Cruz.
+The chief rival to the Ford Maverick is the Hyundai Santa Cruz.

-What will be the price of the Ford Maverick?
+What is the price of the Ford Maverick Hybrid?